kokhoo93/AccordiumTest/README.md

 # AccordiumTest

-This is a demo answer for Accordium technical test
+This is a demo answer for Accordium technical test.

+Steps to start :
+1. Start your Spring Boot application.
+2. Go to your browser and enter this link - http://localhost:8199/start.
+3. Enter partial/full author's name to get his/her books.